 NOTE: Decreasing the stopper strap length may reduce comfort.
-If too much weight transfer is felt, try to correct it by adjusting the coupling blocks first.

 When operating the snowmobile in deep snow, it may be necessary to vary stopper strap length and/or riding position, to change the angle at which the track rides on the snow.
 Operator's familiarity with the various adjustments as well as snow conditions will dictate the most efficient combination.